JEFF’s TOP 30 FILMS

 8. Floating Weeds, (1959) by Yasujiro Ozu

 The profound experience of an Ozu film tends to occur residually, almost as an aftertaste that lingers long after the lights go on.
-Very few films have that kind of lasting effect and Ozu’s got a dozen or more of them.
+Very few films have that lasting effect and Ozu’s got a dozen or more of them.

 9. The 400 Blows, (1959) by François Truffaut